Free EB-5 Evaluation

 Immigration attorneys often prepare Form I-526E on behalf of EB-5 investors.

-The I-526E petition is a complicated and vital step in the EB-5 visa process, involving scores of supporting documentation specific to each investor and each NCE.
+The I-526E petition is a complicated and vital step in the EB-5 visa process, and involves scores of supporting documentation specific to each investor and each NCE.

-An immigration attorney is the best person to ensure proper compliance with USCIS when filing an I-526E petition.
+An immigration attorney is in the best position to ensure proper compliance with USCIS when filing an I-526E petition.

 For a regional center investor, the I-526E petition must be accompanied by documentation that demonstrates he or she has met all the criteria of the EB-5 program.

-• Other evidence that the necessary amount of capital has been invested.
+- Other evidence that the necessary minimum investment amount of capital has been invested.

 Furthermore, documentation must be provided with Form I-526E that shows the invested capital was obtained lawfully.
 Acceptable evidence includes: